ChHecker/unify/lib.typ

   /// Formats a float with thousands separator.
   /// - `f`: Float to format.
   /// - `decsep`: Which decimal separator to use.
 This must be the same as the one used in `f`.
 Set it to `auto` to automatically choose it.
 Falls back to `.`.
-  /// - `thousandsep`: The seperator between the thousands. let string = ""
+  /// - `thousandsep`: The separator between the thousands. let string = ""
   if decsep == "auto" {
     if "," in f {